OleHolmNielsen/Niflheim_users/Niflheim_Getting_Started.rst

 Niflheim Getting Started
 ========================

-View the page contents in the menu bar.
+View the page contents in the menu bar on the left.
 See the :ref:`Access_to_Niflheim` section about getting access.

 Overview of Niflheim